 - Pack comfy hiking shoes: in order to really explore the natural areas of Alberta you going to need to put on a pair of comfortable hiking shoes.
 Enjoying a walk outside usually involves using some type of comfy hiking shoe that's waterproof as well.
 In areas like Red Rocks, you may find yourself wading through small streams and with) hiking boots you can do this with ease.

 - Consider a boat rental: taking a boat out on a glacial lake is one of the most amazing ways that you can see a glacier.
 Renting or going on a short cruise can be absolutely breathtaking and give you a whole new perspective on the scenery.

-- If you have an interest in dinosaurs and history go to the badlands: If you love dinosaur museums or you are interested in archaeology and paleontology you should strongly consider going to the Badlands.
-This is where some of the world's best fossils and dinosaur remains have been found and there are workshops were you can work side by side with leading experts to unearth the past.
+- If you have an interest in dinosaurs and history go to the Badlands: If you love dinosaur museums or you are interested in archaeology and palaeontology you should strongly consider going to the Badlands.
+This is where some of the world's best fossils and dinosaur remains have been found and there are workshops where you can work side by side with leading experts to unearth the past.

 - Bring a camera: Alberta is definitely one of the most beautiful provinces for connecting with nature.
 You can see some beautiful landscape scenes as well as get up close and personal with some of Canada's largest carnivores.
 Alberta plays host to mountain lions, black bears, grizzlies and more.
 It's also one of the very few places on earth where you can still find wild bison and buffalo.